Ergodic SDEs on submanifolds and related numerical sampling schemes

 Under mild conditions on $U$, it is known that, for any (smooth, uniformly positive definite) coefficient $a$, the dynamics (\ref{dynamics-v}) has the common unique invariant measure whose probability density is $\frac{1}{Z}e^{-\beta U}$ with respect to the Lebesgue measure on $\mathbb{R}^d$.

-Motivated by these previous work, in this paper we try to answer the following questions. { (Q1) \textit{Besides the process constructed in \cite{projection_diffusion} that is closely related to (\ref{dynamics-id}), can we obtain other diffusion processes on $\Sigma$, which are probably related to (\ref{dynamics-v}) involving the coefficients $\sigma, a$, and have the same invariant measure?
-In particular, since the conditional probability measure $\mu_1$ is relevant in applications, can we construct SDE on $\Sigma$ whose invariant measure is $\mu_1$? } (Q2) \textit{On $\mathbb{R}^d$, it is well known that the overdamped dynamics (\ref{dynamics-id}) can be derived from the Langevin dynamics in the large friction limit, together with a rescaling of time~\cite{lelievre2010free}.
-Are there similar relations for processes on the level set $\Sigma$?
-In another word, what is the relation between the processes considered in~\cite{projection_diffusion} and~\cite{Tony-constrained-langevin2012}?} (Q3) \textit{Numerically, sampling tasks involving $\mu_1$ are often solved in the literature by relating the problems to the measure $\mu_2$.
-Besides this approach, can we estimate the mean value in (\ref{mean-f-intro}) with respect to the conditional measure $\mu_1$ directly, preferably with a numerical algorithm that is easy to implement? } In the following, let us summarize the main contributions of the current work related to the above questions.
-Firstly, for Question (Q1), in Theorem~\ref{thm-mu1-mu2} of Section~\ref{sec-process-n-rn}, we will construct a family of diffusion processes on $\Sigma$ which sample either $\mu_1$ or $\mu_2$.
+Motivated by these previous work, in this paper we try to answer the following two questions. { (Q1) \textit{Besides the process constructed in \cite{projection_diffusion} that is closely related to (\ref{dynamics-id}), can we obtain other diffusion processes on $\Sigma$, which are probably related to (\ref{dynamics-v}) involving the coefficients $\sigma, a$, and have the same invariant measure?
+In particular, can we construct SDEs on $\Sigma$ whose invariant measure is $\mu_1$? } (Q2) \textit{Numerically, instead of sampling $\mu_2$, can we directly estimate the mean value in (\ref{mean-f-intro}) with respect to $\mu_1$, preferably with a numerical algorithm that is easy to implement? } The main contributions of the current work are related to the above questions and are summarized below.
+First, concerning Question (Q1), in Theorem~\ref{thm-mu1-mu2} of Section~\ref{sec-n-rn}, we will construct a family of diffusion processes on $\Sigma$ which sample either $\mu_1$ or $\mu_2$.
 In particular, we show that the diffusion process